Brett-Kennedy/FormulaFeatures/README.md

 ## Test Results

 Testing was performed on synthetic and real data.
 The tool performed very well on the synthetic data, but this provides more debugging and testing than meaningful evaluation.
 For real data, a set of 80 random datasets from OpenML were selected, though only those having at least two numeric features could be included, leaving 69 files.
 Testing consisted of performing a simple, single train-test split on the data, then traing and evaluating a model on the numeric feature both before and after engineering additional features.
 For classification datasets Macro F1 was used, and for regression, R2.
-As the tool is designed for use with interpretable models, a decision tree (either sklearn's DecisionTreeClassifer or DecisionTreeRegressor) was used, setting max_leaf_nodes = 10 (corresponding to 10 induced rules) to ensure an interpretable model.
+As the tool is designed for use with interpretable models, a decision tree (either scikit-learn's DecisionTreeClassifer or DecisionTreeRegressor) was used, setting max_leaf_nodes = 10 (corresponding to 10 induced rules) to ensure an interpretable model.

-In many cases, the tools provided for no improvement or only slight improvements in the accuracy of the shallow decision trees, as is expected.
+In many cases, the tool provided for no improvement or only slight improvements in the accuracy of the shallow decision trees, as is expected.
 No feature engineering technique will work in all cases.
 More informative is that the tool led to significant increases inaccuracy an impressive number of times.
 This is without tuning or feature selection, which can further improve the utility of the tool.
-As well, using interpretably models other than shallow decision trees will give different results.
+As well, using interpretable models other than shallow decision trees will give different results.

 The tool will not be helpful if there are not interactions between the features.
-However, where there are interactions, discovering these can be quite informative.
+However, where there are interactions, discovering these can be quite informative in itself.
 But, often there are no detectable interactions, and the tool will generate no new features.
 In other cases, it will generate some, but this will not improve model accuracy.
-But, in some cases does, particularly with the shallow decision trees used here.
+But, in some cases it does noteably improve the model accuracy with the shallow decision trees used here.

-Can get better results limiting max_iterations to 2 compared to 3.
+We can very often get better results limiting max_iterations to 2, compared to 3.
 This is a hyperparameter, and must be tuned like any other.
 But, for most datasets, using 2 or 3 works well, while with others, setting much higher, or to None (which allows the process to continue so long as it can produce more effective features), may work well.

 For all files, the time engineer the new features was under two minutes, even with many of the test files have hundreds of columns and many thousands of rows.